Syrchalis/Blueberries/README.md

 Bluciferum is made from four blueberries and one neutroamine.
 It gives the blueberry buff for a day as well as another buff that gives immunity gain speed.
 Side effect is tiredness.
 IMPORTANT: Bluciferum acts as 100% tend for muscle parasites and gut worms (even if they are already tended!) and it reduces the remaining duration of fibrous and sensory mechanites by 2 days.
 Instantly cures food poisoning.

-### Universal Fermenter
-This mod comes with the mod "universal fermenter" - as user this is pretty much irrelevant for you.
-The fermenting barrel gets replaced by a universal one which can ferment different things, depending on it's setting.
-However, this means if you add this to an existing save in which you have fermenting barrels, they might disappear - either way, you will need to reconstruct them, as your old ones will not be automatically replaced by the universal ones.

-Originally Universal Fermenter is made by Kubouch Updated to 1.0 by me
-Blueberry plant texture is from VG

 #### You can support me and help me speed up mod development for a small price:
 [![ko-fi](https://www.ko-fi.com/img/donate_sm.png)](https://ko-fi.com/A0A0IJ2R)